Amazingh0rse/TD/Hand-in/Jean-Poul.md

 **Work planner**: https://trello.com/b/kZXVMsHW/keen-games

-**Stage rules**: Place towers and kill the enemy before they reach the end of the stage.
+**Stage rules**: Place towers and kill the enemies before they reach the end of the stage.

 **Component**: <br/>